-Since 1985, Matthew has presented workshops on family therapy and collaborative strengths-based brief therapy with couples and families, challenging clients presenting with self-destructive behaviors, serious anger management difficulties, and children and adolescents with extensive treatment histories throughout North America, Mexico, South America, Europe, Turkey, Australia, New Zealand, Hong Kong, South Korea, Singapore, and Indonesia.
+Since 1985, Matthew has presented workshops on family therapy and collaborative strengths-based brief therapy with couples and families, challenging clients presenting with self-destructive behaviors, serious anger management difficulties, and children and adolescents with extensive treatment histories throughout North America, Mexico, South America, Europe, Turkey, Australia, New Zealand, Hong Kong, Singapore, South Korea, Indonesia, and South Africa.
 He provides consultation to mental health and addictions professionals, juvenile justice programs, behavioral healthcare organizations, and school systems throughout the world.
 His passion, humor, and strong emphasis on teaching creative and practical therapeutic tools and strategies that workshop participants’ can put to immediate use with their toughest clients is often highly acclaimed.
 Matthew’s research interest areas are: couple and family therapy with self-injury, substance abuse, and eating disorders; the therapeutic relationship and alliance-building strategies; creative uses of self as the catalyst for change; and client self-change and natural healing capacities.